datawithRakshith/Python_MoviesIndustry_EDA/README.md

-# Project Overview
+# Problem Statement:

-*Our hypothetical Company has announced that they would like to get into the movie industry.
-They will be creating a studio, however they have no knowledge of the movie industry.
-My goal is to collect, clean, and analyze movie data from a variety of sources so that I can provide recommendations to the company that will allow them to be successful in the movie industry.*
+*A hypothetical company plans to enter the movie industry by launching its own studio.
+However, the company lacks prior experience or domain knowledge in this field.
+The objective is to collect, clean, and analyze movie-related data from various sources to generate actionable insights and strategic recommendations.
+These insights will guide the company in making informed decisions to successfully establish and compete in the movie industry.*

 ## Python Libaries Used